spoud/kafka-streams-time-based-processor/README.md

-# Example Kafka Streams transformation
+# Example for a custom Kafka Streams processor with punctuations

+This is the demo code for the article [Kafka Streams - Working with Time (medium.com)](https://spoud-io.medium.com/kafka-streams-working-with-time-d8bd3f1960e2)

 When we use time-based operations in a Kafka Streams application, then time is usually extracted from records in a stream.
 This event-time differs from processing-time (wallclock-time).